OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 ![](step_by_step_guide_files/figure-html/roc_sc2_vis-1.png)<!-- -->

-We see that the patern change only slightly but the absolute values changed.
+We see that the pattern changed only slightly but the absolute values changed.

 ### Scenario - levels - subsampling

 We will now add taxa- standardization by random sub-sampling to 150 pollen grains in each level.
-In order to do that we need to increase a number of randomisations.
+In order to do that we need to increase the number of randomisations.
 This is again a toy example for a quick computation and we would recommend increasing the *set_randomisations* to 10.000 for any real estimation.

 ```r